BlvckBytes/ConfigurableEmotions/README.md

     # - sender_name: String
     # - sender_display_name: String
     messagesSelfBroadcast: # Layout equals to that of messageSelfSender
+    messageSelfDiscord: # Omit to not send a message to discord

     # Played the emotion at one other player